amr1372003/hospital_managemennt_system/README.md

 1- Room number.
 2- ID.
-3- Name
+3- Name.
 4- Status.

+#Note
-1- ID: This is a unique 7-digit number.
+ID: This is a unique 7-digit number.
 You cannot enter the same ID as an existing student.